California Army National Guard: Post World War II

-Modern Day Mission
+In June 2025, the California National Guard became the subject of a high-profile legal and political dispute when President Donald Trump issued a memorandum federalizing up to 4,000 Guard members and deploying approximately 700 U.S. Marines to Los Angeles during protests following federal immigration raids.
+Governor Gavin Newsom strongly opposed the move, asserting that it exceeded presidential authority under Title 10 and was unnecessary given local law enforcement's control.

+Modern-day mission

 Global War on Terror

 California Army National Guard units have been active in the Middle East since the U.S. military increased its involvement in the region.
 In September 2017, about 300 Army National Guard soldiers of the 184th Infantry Battalion deployed to Jordan to take part in Operation Spartan Shield.
 Modesto's 1st Battalion, 184th Infantry Regiment is one of the most active California Army National Guard units, having been mobilized or deployed to Kosovo, Iraq, and Jordan within the past decade.

 Most recently, March 2019 saw the return of the CA ARNG's 40th Infantry Division from a 9-month tour in Afghanistan.
 This was the second rotation of troops to return from Afghanistan, and the 40th Infantry Division's first combat deployment since the Korean War.

-Natural Disaster Relief
+Natural disaster relief

 As with any state's National Guard, one of the California Army National Guard's primary tasks is to ensure the safety of its citizens in times of crisis.
 According to the CA ARNG's website, the Guard is "committed to improving, preparing and protecting our communities, state and nation".
 In response to the Camp Fire, California activated 700 soldiers in different support roles.
 Fires are some of the most common and devastating natural disasters in California, causing units like the 140th Aviation Regiment to be used to support fire department efforts.
 Military Police are also utilized in massive evacuation efforts.